 How nalbuphine works

-Nalbuphine decreases the perception of pain by blocking the transmission of pain signals to the brain.
+Nalbuphine is an opioid analgesic ( pain reliever).
+It works by decreasing the perception of pain by blocking the transmission of pain signals to the brain.

 Nalbuphine belongs to class of medicines called synthetic opioid analgesics.
 It is not a narcotic or controlled substance.